 Residents may need direct support for personal, social, academic, and facilities concerns.
 These concerns range from homesickness and burned out lightbulbs to critical and emergency situations like suicidal thoughts and medical matters.
 Student Advisors serve as informed resource guides.
-They can help students problem solve low level concerns and make referrals to campus resources that can best serve the student.
+They can help students problem-solve low level concerns and make referrals to campus resources that can best serve the student.
 Student Advisors bring in required staff as needed for more serious concerns to help manage critical and emergency matters as they arise.
 SAs also play a crucial role in recording what happens via written documentation.
 SAs are backed by a team of senior student and professional staff to assist with these situations.

-Desired Skillsets: Written and verbal communication with others, initiative, self-management of work and time, openness, approachability, record keeping, consistency, self-disciplined, judgement, interpersonal fluency, adaptability, curiosity, role modeling
+Desired Skillsets in Student Engagement: Written and verbal communication with others, initiative, openness, approachability, record keeping, maintaining confidentiality, consistency, sound judgement, ability to engage with others, adaptability, curiosity, role modeling, boundary setting